 - 1 and 1/2 cups add-ins (I used butterscotch morsels, chopped peanut butter M&Ms, and chocolate chunks)

-- Using a hand mixer or a stand mixer fitted with paddle attachment, cream the softened butter and both sugars together on medium speed until light and creamy, about 2 minutes.
-Add the egg and mix on high until combined, about 1 minute.
+- Using a hand mixer or a stand mixer fitted with paddle attachment, beat the butter and both sugars together on medium speed until light and creamy, about 2 minutes.
+Add the egg and beat on high until combined, about 1 minute.
 Scrape down the sides and bottom of the bowl as needed.
-Add the vanilla and molasses and mix on high until combined.
+Add the vanilla and molasses and beat on high until combined.
 Set aside.

-- In a separate bowl, toss the oats, flour, cinnamon, baking soda, and salt together.
-Add to the wet ingredients and mix on low until combined.
-Fold in the add-ins.
+- In a separate bowl, whisk the oats, flour, cinnamon, baking soda, and salt together.
+Pour into the wet ingredients and beat on low speed until combined, then beat in the add-ins.
 Dough will be thick.
-Chill the dough for at least 30 minutes in the refrigerator.

-- Preheat oven to 325F degrees.
+- Preheat oven to 350°F (177°C).
 Line two large baking sheets with parchment paper or silicone baking mats.

-- Make ahead tip: Cookies stay fresh covered at room temperature for up to 1 week.
+- Make Ahead & Freezing Instructions: Cookies stay fresh covered at room temperature for up to 1 week.
 You can make the cookie dough and chill it in the refrigerator for up to 4 days.
-Allow to come to room temperature and continue with step 3.
-Baked cookies freeze well - up to three months.
-Unbaked cookie dough balls freeze well - up to three months.
+Allow to come to room temperature and continue with step 4.
+Baked cookies freeze well for up to 3 months.
+Unbaked cookie dough balls also freeze well for up to 3 months.
 Bake frozen cookie dough balls for an extra minute, no need to thaw.
 Read my tips and tricks on how to freeze cookie dough.

 - Special Tools (affiliate links): Electric Mixer (Handheld or Stand Mixer) | Baking Sheet | Silicone Baking Mat or Parchment Paper | Medium Cookie Scoop | Cooling Rack